 Deposits that you hold at the Austrian branches of banks from other EU Member States, are subject to the protection systems in place in the EU Member State in which the bank holds its licence.

 While deposit guarantee schemes are by and large equivalent in most EU Member States, there may however still be individual differences between systems.
 A credit institution is required to provide you with a copy of an information document about the valid deposit guarantee scheme.

-From 1 January 2019 there are two deposit guarantee facilities in Austria, namely:
+There are three deposit guarantee facilities in Austria, namely: